gieflij/data_structure/README.md

 : homeworks for the class

 studying verilog (numbers)
-: studying verilog for the class
+: studying verilog in the class
 : some basics regarding to "fundamentals of logic design"

 # information theory